 The perfect pizza has been a lifelong quest.
 Across the world and closer to home, I’ve visited the acclaimed chefs and prowled the back alley dives for just one bite of the perfect pie.
 I’m not talking about your typical red sauce-laden, mozzarella-coated, pepperoni-dotted New York pizza or even your deep-dish, lasagna-like Chicago version.
 No, my search is for an artisan-made pizza with a balance of flavors, textures, and creativity that sings to me in a hallelujah chorus that is downright irresistible.
-This is that pizza.
+This is that pizza; a Duck and Brie Pizza that is pizza perfection.
 And I found it in Bay St. Louis, Mississippi.

 I know what you’re thinking: Bay St. Louis, that little coastal enclave that was all but wiped off the Mississippi Gulf Coast map by Hurricane Katrina in 2005?
 Yes, that’s the one.
 It’s back, and in some ways, even better than before.
 And if the duck, arugula, and brie pizza special at 200 North Beach restaurant was any indication, it’s back on the Southern culinary map as well.
 But, there’s a bigger story here than just pizza; it’s a story worth telling, worth reading, worth remembering.